 Powerful Integrations: Asana integrates with over 100 popular third-party apps like Slack, Dropbox, Google Drive, Zapier, Tableau, Zoom, and Salesforce.
 These integrations can really help extend the functionality of Asana.
 For example, your team can instantly be notified via Slack whenever a task or project is updated in Asana.
 It’s worth noting that some advanced integrations, like Salesforce and Tableau, are not available with every plan.

-Smart Design: Thanks to the easy-to-understand layout for Asana’s dashboard, even novices can pick up the basics quickly.
-The primary features for Asana are listed along the left side of the screen, so you always have access to them.
+Smart Design: Thanks to the easy-to-understand layout for Asana’s dashboard, even newbies can quickly pick up the basics.
+Asana’s primary features are listed along the left side of the screen, so you always have access to them.
 Additionally, tabs across the top of the screen simplify navigation.
 If you want to display more information on the screen, you can temporarily hide the navigational features.
-Should your team have specific features you need to emphasize, you can customize the look of the dashboard as well.
+Should your team have specific features you need to emphasize, you can customize the look of the dashboard.

 What Asana Is Lacking

 Limited Mobile App: Asana offers a free iOS and Android mobile app at every plan level.
 While the app is generally fine, it can be tough to use.
-In general, Asana tends to work better on a full computer screen.
+Asana tends to work better on a full computer screen.
 The small screen on a mobile device just doesn’t do Asana justice.
-Beyond just checking the status of something quickly, getting anything productive done via the app will be challenging.
+It’s difficult to get anything done beyond just quickly checking the status of a task.

-Can’t Assign Tasks to Multiple Users: Asana doesn’t allow tasks to be assigned to more than one user.
+Can’t Assign Tasks to Multiple Users: Asana doesn’t allow project managers to assign tasks to more than one user.
 In theory, this is designed to make it clear exactly who is responsible for a particular task.
 You can add a task collaborator or use subtasks to bring multiple users into the loop.
-Asana also gives you the ability to create copies of tasks for other users.
+Asana also lets you create copies of tasks for other users.
 But at the end of the day, tasks will only have one main assignee.

-Email Clutter: Many Asana users complain about the number of emails they get from Asana with notifications.
+Email Clutter: Many Asana users complain about the number of notification emails they get from Asana.
 Ultimately, you’ll have full control over your notification settings.
 So you can change that at any time.
 But it can be a bit annoying at first before you make those changes when your inbox is cluttered with Asana notifications.
 Fortunately, this is a simple fix.